drmohundro/presentations/applied-powershell/intro-script.md

 ## Let's call the API!

 <span class="fragment">
-But... what now?
+But... how?
 We *could* pull in [System.ServiceModel.Syndication](http://msdn.microsoft.com/en-us/library/system.servicemodel.syndication.aspx) to parse the RSS, but that seems... less than ideal.
 </span>

 <span class="fragment">